 We lease all of the properties used in our business.
-During 2005, our lease contracts for the properties located in Cypress California, Twinsburg Ohio, and San Mateo California will expire.
-We are currently negotiating new or renewal leases for each of these properties and we believe that new or renewed leases will be entered into before the current leases expire, and that when entered into, the leases will be satisfactory for our needs and purposes.
-However, we can give no assurance that we will enter into the new or renewal leases or that, if entered into, the new lease terms will be similar to the existing terms or that the terms of any such new or renewal leases will not have a significant and material adverse effect on our financial condition, results of operations, and cash flows.
+During 2005, our lease contract for the property located in Cypress California will expire.
+We are currently negotiating a new or renewal lease, and we believe that a new or renewed lease will be entered into before the current lease expires, and that when entered into, the lease will be satisfactory for our needs and purposes.
+However, we can give no assurance that we will enter into the new or renewal lease, or that, if entered into, the new lease terms will be similar to the existing terms or that the terms of any such new or renewal leases will not have a significant and material adverse effect on our financial condition, results of operations and cash flows.